For small businesses impacted by COVID-19, these funding resources can help.

 Instead of selling invoices to factoring companies, small businesses with unpaid invoices can also use invoice financing to borrow against their own receivables.

-Here’s how it works: Connect your accounting software to Fundbox so we can evaluate your business based on the data in your accounting software.
-If approved for credit, you can choose which invoices you want to clear, within your credit limit, and voila, money will be transferred to your account in as soon as one business day.
+Here’s how it works: Connect your accounting software to Fundbox so your business can be evaluated based on the data in your accounting software.
+If approved for credit, you can choose which invoices you want to clear, within your credit limit, and voila, money will be transferred to your account as soon as one business day.
 Payment plans are either 12 or 24 weeks, your choice, and there is no penalty for repaying early.
-In fact if you chose to repay early, Fundbox will waive all remaining fees.If you finance your invoices with Fundbox, the fees are flat, so you’ll always know what you will owe, before you draw funds.
+In fact if you choose to repay early, Fundbox will waive all remaining fees.If you finance your invoices with Fundbox, the fees are flat, so you’ll always know what you will owe, before you draw funds.

-While there are still costs associated with invoice financing, they’re typically more transparent and easier to understand and predict than factoring expenses.
+While there are still costs associated with invoice financing, they can be more transparent and easier to understand and predict than factoring expenses.
 If you’re using Fundbox and you’re able to repay the advance sooner than it’s due, we waive any remaining fees, which saves you money.

 Fast business funding

 Get the full value of your invoices

 Transparent fees (with an option to save when you repay early)